Frequently Asked Questions (FAQs)

 Other advantages include its stability, its ability to blend well with other oils, and its resistance to oxidisation.
 Furthermore, the high content of lauric acid in PKO gives it excellent melting properties (it can maintain hardness at room temperature with a low melting point just above room temperature).

-The production of palm oil has more than doubled in the last thirteen years.
+The production of palm oil has more than doubled since the year 2000.
 This increased global production volume has been mainly driven by the increase in palm oil under acreage rather than through an increase in technology and yield per hectare (average yield per hectare has remained relatively constant throughout this period).
 Whilst the mature area of oil palm plantation has grown by more than 7%, the growth in yields has remained constant at approximately 1%.

 Oil palm is now the world’s most widely produced and consumed edible oil.
 In the 2006/2007 year, it held approximately 32% of the market share of all edible oils by production in comparison to soybean oil, which held approximately 29% of the world market for oils.